 Bring to me, your calming peace

 Allow my worried thoughts to cease.

 As you can see, there are three switchwords included in that chant for maximum magickal oomph.
 Light your candle.
 Reach for a deep feeling of inner peace and relief to raise the necessary emotion.
 Repeat the spell words three times.
 Then repeat the word Together another three times for good measure.
 Place the written spell beneath the candle holder and allow the candle to burn down safely.

 As you go through the day and following week, whisper the word Together and feel deep calm permeate your being.
 You can repeat this spell as necessary.
-One day you will forget all about as your anxiety recedes completely.
+One day you will forget all about it as your anxiety recedes completely.